vitorTheDev/war3-lua-seed/README.md

 # Warcraft 3 Map Project Seed With Lua

-A Wc3 map project seed using Lua scripting language that allows  code splitting and editing code while the editor is open.
+A Wc3 map project seed using Lua scripting language that allows code splitting and editing code while the World Editor is open.

 ## Features
 * Bundling and code splitting